Meghan Markle & Prince Harry’s Features Combined To Create Royal Baby Composite

-Meghan Markle and Prince Harry’s baby hasn’t even arrived yet, but thanks to old family photos and the magic of computer graphics, at least one news outlet thinks they have an idea of that the next Windsor baby will look like.
+Meghan Markle and Prince Harry’s baby hasn’t even arrived yet, but thanks to old family photos and the magic of computer graphics, at least one news outlet thinks they have an idea of what the next Windsor baby will look like.

 Just a couple of generations ago, parents had no idea what their baby would look like until the tot was born.
-Of course, if Mom or Dad or someone in either family was hand with art supplies, they could hand-draw something of a composite of both parents’ features and render an artistic guess as to what Baby would look like, but it was — and is — still guesswork.
+Of course, if Mom or Dad or someone in either family was handy with art supplies, they could hand-draw something of a composite of both parents’ features and render an artistic guess as to what Baby would look like, but it was — and is — still guesswork.

 Nowadays, we have two new tools available to us to give us an idea of what a baby will look like.
 One is high-tech ultrasound, which allows moms and dads to “ooh” and “aah” over the cute tot in the womb.
 However, you can be absolutely certain that Kensington Palace will not release any such pictures to the world.
-The other tool is computer graphics: take a baby photo of Mom, a baby of photo of Dad, add in some computer magic, and next thing you know, you have an idea of what the baby will look like!
+The other tool is computer graphics — take a baby photo of Mom, a baby photo of Dad, add in some computer magic, and next thing you know, you have an idea of what the baby will look like.

 There's now a new favourite name for Prince Harry and Meghan Markle's baby: https://t.co/lvREvOUBjD pic.twitter.com/FxSast1itV